 Whether you call it “client acquisition”, “business development”, or “prospecting”, one thing is true.
 Successful financial advisors are becoming more creative and unique with regard to finding new clients these days.

-[Check out this SmartMoney article for additional client acquisition approaches…some of which seem mildly off-putting to us.]
+[Check out this SmartMoney article for additional acquisition approaches…some of which seem mildly off-putting to us.]

 They use a coach.
 OK, this sounds self-serving…since we happen to be executive coaches who serve financial advisors exclusively.
 However, from our perspective there is much truth in this observation.
-Financial advisors who excel at client acquisition are seekers of continual improvement in their learning, self-awareness, individual performance, and productivity.
-Financial advisors who excel at client acquisition are also not beholden to cookie-cutter, me-too, paint-by-the-numbers and “you-must-do-it-this-way” instruction.
+Advisors who excel at acquiring clients are seekers of continual improvement in their learning, self-awareness, individual performance, and productivity.
+Advisors who excel at acquiring clients are also not beholden to cookie-cutter, me-too, paint-by-the-numbers and “you-must-do-it-this-way” instruction.
 The most successful financial advisors want to find their OWN way, without preconceptions or judgments.
 This is where coaching, true coaching, is critical.

 We could go on and on.
 Finding new clients is a favorite topic of ours, and one in which we have much familiarity.
 We’ve discussed client acquisition in many previous posts…here, here, and here, and will continue to do so in the future.

 If this isn't enough for you, please download the ClientWise Learning Tool below: